How to Create a Vision Board Journal

 Here is my page to remind me of my goals and plans!

-I can tell that this new year will be all about grow and glow!
-Therefore the word of the year there.
+I can tell that this new year will be all about growth and glowing!
+Therefore the word of the year is there.

 Here is what my vision board for work looks like: